 For the restricted stock awards granted in 2020, based upon 2019 performance under the Performance Bonus Plan, the Excess Bonus was paid in the form of shares of restricted Company common stock that cliff vest on the fifth anniversary of the award date.
-The Committee approved management's recommendation to allocate \$1,130,000 of earned Excess Bonus amounts (otherwise payable to the Named Executives), plus \$1,085,000 paid out of corporate and divisional bonus pool discretionary funds, to other non-Named Executive employees in the form of restricted stock subject to five-year vesting (the "Reallocated Restricted Stock Amount").
+The Committee approved management's recommendation to allocate \$1,130,000 of earned Excess Bonus amounts (otherwise payable to the Named Executives), plus \$1,085,000 paid out of corporate and divisional bonus pool discretionary funds, to other non-Named Executive employees that was paid in the form of restricted stock subject to five-year vesting (the "Reallocated Restricted Stock Amount").
+Restricted stock awards granted in 2019, based upon 2018 performance under the Performance Bonus Plan, were also subject to five-year cliff vesting (totaling 264,010 shares)